dnafinder/abnomogram/README.md

 # abnomogram
-ABNOMOGRAM - Check the Acid-Base status of a bloof samples.<br/>
+ABNOMOGRAM - Check the Acid-Base status of a blood samples.<br/>
 This function executes the analysis of the Acid-Base status of a blood sample given the pH and the pCO2 (in mmHg).
 The function plots a nomogram with 13, differently coloured, zones.
 The zone in which your data fall